 Our specialty-trained podiatrist, Dr. Timothy Friedrich has extensive experience in treating a variety of foot and ankle conditions and injuries.
 Nonsurgical methods will always be recommended first before considering surgery.
 However, there are situations in which conservative treatments will not provide adequate relief, and surgery is the best option to fix the problem.
 Our podiatrist is skilled in performing many surgical procedures for the foot and ankle and utilizes state-of-the-art technology in doing so.
 Rest assured that when you see our podiatrist, you are in the care of one of the region's most preferred orthopedic providers.

-If you have foot or ankle pain that needs to be evaluated, we encourage you to contact us today at one of our three locations in Bradley, Frankfort, New Lenox, or Watseka.
-Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with our experienced podiatrist.
+If you have foot or ankle pain that needs to be evaluated, we encourage you to contact us today at one of our three locations in Bourbonnais, Frankfort, Mokena, or Watseka.
+Call (815) 928-8050 for our Bourbonnais or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with our experienced podiatrist.